 Since February 2014, demonstrations have occurred regularly in major urban centres throughout Venezuela, particularly Caracas, Valencia, Maracay, Merida, and San Cristobal.
 These have been associated with violence and have resulted in numerous deaths and injuries.
 Tensions remain high and demonstrations may continue.
 Australians should avoid all political gatherings and demonstrations, as even peaceful protests can quickly turn violent.

 Australians should be particularly vigilant during days of national or commemorative significance, as the likelihood of civil unrest may increase.
+Tensions are likely to increase in the lead up to legislative elections on 6 December 2015.
+The Venezuelan government often closes land borders for several days during election periods.

 National strikes can be called at short notice, potentially causing disruptions to air travel, public transport, banking facilities and government services.